-You can use a good processor, a coffee or spice grinder to grind them into a fine flour.
+Use a food processor or a a coffee or spice grinder to grind them into a fine flour.

 Whisk the ground seeds and water until they are equally blended and put them in the fridge for about 15 minutes.

-⋅ Grease an oven pan with coconut oil and add the batter.
-Mix in the cherries throughout the pan.
+Grease an oven pan with coconut oil and add the batter.
+Mix in the cherries and spread them throughout the pan.

 You’ll know the cherry bubble cake is ready when you pick a toothpick in its centre and it comes out clean.